Vinzent03/obsidian-advanced-uri/docs/docs/concepts/file_identifiers.md

 ## Examples
 1)
 `obsidian://advanced-uri?&filepath=Inbox`
-This will open a note "Inbox" in your obsidian vault even If there is no inbox note present in your vault.If present this command will open the note specified.
+This will open a note "Inbox" in your Obsidian vault even if there is no Inbox note present in your vault.

 2)
 `obsidian://advanced-uri?daily=true&heading=Inbox`